 State plans affect the safety and health of more than 64 million workers.
 In addition to their enforcement role, state plans help employers make safer workplaces by providing free consultative services, educational outreach, and technical assistance.
 More information regarding each State Plan can be found via the website links below and/or in the Grassroots Reports under the “Reports” heading of this website.

-*NOTE: The Connecticut, Illinois, Maine, New Jersey, New York and Virgin Islands plans cover public sector (State & local government) employment only.
+*Connecticut, Illinois, Maine, New Jersey, New York and Virgin Islands jurisdiction is public sector employment only.
 OSHA covers the private sector in these states.